-Video has always offered great potential to support and scale your training programs, but traditional video technologies offered only point solutions that would separately record, edit, manage, and share your videos, and that were each complex and expensive to use.
+Video has always offered great potential to support and scale your employee training programs, but traditional video technologies offered only point solutions that would separately record, edit, manage, and share your videos, and that were each complex and expensive to use.

 Fortunately, there’s a better way now.

 Modern video platforms (sometimes called video libraries, video content management systems, or simply a “corporate YouTube”) can support video from end to end — offering the ability to capture, edit, manage, search, share, and view video using an integrated suite of tools.

 And while cost used to prohibit the use of enterprise video technologies outside of the top Fortune 100 companies, today a video platform can be more efficiently sourced, with affordable options for both hosted and on-premises deployments.
 IBM and Microsoft both reported their investments in video generated triple-digit positive ROIs, each in fewer than 2 years, and both largely due to savings on training costs.

 Video platforms enable organizations to do more new things with video and get more value out of existing video content.
 In order to make sure your learning and development organization gets the most out of video, here are the five capabilities you’ll want to ensure your video platform includes as part of the core offering:

 Search is a new capability for video — and is quickly becoming a video platform’s most essential feature.
 As Forrester analyst Phil Karcher notes, “If it’s worth saving, it’s worth finding.”

 Historically this has been a challenge for video, as many video solutions offer only limited ability to search via manually added metadata like titles or tags.
 And the challenge continued even when an employee actually found a video — with many training videos running 30-60 minutes or longer, the only means to find a relevant 2-minute segment was to hunt-and-peck through the entire timeline.